spierala/blog-posts/introducing-signal-store.md

 - Feature Store uses the existing Redux Store under the hood: If you use Feature Store already, and you start using the Redux Store later, the app bundle size will not increase significantly.
 - Feature Store and ComponentStore share the same methods (e.g. `connect` and `rxEffect`)

-_FYI_ MiniRx Signal Store if one of the most lightweight state management libraries in the [Angular state management bundle size comparison](https://github.com/spierala/angular-state-management-comparison).
+_FYI_ MiniRx Signal Store is one of the most lightweight state management libraries in the [Angular state management bundle size comparison](https://github.com/spierala/angular-state-management-comparison).

 ### Tree-shakeable
 MiniRx Signal Store is designed to be tree-shakeable as much as possible.
 If you use only the Component Store... nothing from the Redux Store will be part of the bundle.